urutech/nanocc/README.md

 nano-c should be a true subset of C. This means that a valid nano-c program should also be a valid C program.
 This would allow me to implement the first version of the nano-c compiler in C. Rewriting it to nano-c should be a trivial task (it's the same).
 And after nano-c can compile itself, the route to bootstrapping is pretty much paved.
-This is the nano=c-c language I came up with:
+This is the nano-c language I came up with:

 ```